cfpb/design-manual/guides/effective-forms.md

 * do any parts of the form take place offline?
 * at what point is the form regarded as complete?

 How you answer these questions will help you decide how to structure the form.
-It can help to think in terms of levels: sections, subsections, groups etc. Try not to worry about how those levels should be represented in the interface until you have a broader understanding of the overall structure.
+It can help to think in terms of levels: sections, subsections, groups, etc. Try not to worry about how those levels should be represented in the interface until you have a broader understanding of the overall structure.

 For example, on a website, you might choose to have one section per page, or multiple sections per page.
 It depends on what's going to work best for your users.